superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 ![](../../assets/building_blocks/vector_search/vector-search-cover-sketch.png)

-## The exponential growth of data

-It's no secret that most organizations worldwide are experiencing an exponential growth in the amount of data they generate and store.
-In 2021, there [already existed](https://firstsiteguide.com/big-data-stats/) around 79 zettabytes (79 billion terabytes) of data worldwide, and, according to [IDC](https://www.idc.com/getdoc.jsp?containerId=US50397723) the total amount of data, both structured and unstructured, is expected to grow to well over 175 zettabytes (175 billion terabytes) by 2027. 🤯

-Modern machine learning models (e.g., transformers) have made it possible to derive insights from unstructured data, but we must not forget the fact that majority of the world's data is structured, and that the two forms of data are not mutually exclusive.
-In fact, the most interesting insights are often derived from combining structured and unstructured data.

-Vector search is a powerful method to search and retrieve information from *both* structured and unstructured data at scale.

-## The early days of search

-Search systems that can retrieve information from unstructured text data have been around since the [1970s](https://en.wikipedia.org/wiki/IBM_STAIRS).
-In the early days of the web, keyword-based search engine libraries like Lucene began using inverted indexes to improve search relevance and speed when querying large collections of data.
+Search systems that can retrieve information from structured and unstructured text data have been around since the [1970s](https://en.wikipedia.org/wiki/IBM_STAIRS).
+In the early days of the web, keyword-based search engine libraries like Lucene used inverted indexes to improve search relevance and speed when querying large collections of data.
 Inverted indexes are data structures that map keyword frequencies relative to the documents in which they appear.
 Because these methods search on the entire collection of texts at once, they're referred to as *full-text* search.

-The limitation of full-text search is that it retrieves only those results that have at least a partial match with keywords in the query.
-Although techniques like phrase search, proximity search or fuzzy search can be used to improve relevance, it's still not very effective when the user query consists of synonyms or semantically similar terms.
-For example, a search for "car" will not return documents that contain the word "automobile", even though that's what the user might have wanted.

-Another limitation of full-text search is that it can't handle structured data (tabular data), non-textual data (images or audio) or multi-modal data (images or audio with descriptions).
-For example, a user searching for a product on an e-commerce website or music app may want to find similar items based on their image/audio source and descriptions.
-Simply searching for keywords in the description may not yield relevant results.
-Another example is querying one's email history to retrieve information on past flight bookings -- this involves a combination of text, numbers, and dates, and requires a more sophisticated search system than one that simply matches on keywords.

-## Introducing vector search

-Vector search leverages machine learning models to consider the semantics (i.e., the meaning) of the underlying data when performing search.
-This is done by converting the data into a numerical representation, termed a vector.
+More recently, since the advent of deep learning models, search systems have evolved to capture the semantics of the underlying data.
+This is the basis of *vector* search, which is typically done by converting the data into a numerical representations that can be queried at scale.

+## What are vectors?

 In computer science, a vector is a one-dimensional array of numbers (typically floating point numbers).